campusrover/gpg_bran4/readme.md

+# gpg_bran - GoPiGo3 Base Software

+* This repo should be placed on the gopigo3 as well as on your remote computer
+* The code here is mostly from other places
+* Where it is unchanged, we use submodules
+* Where it has been changed we copied from the source

+## Content

+* Copied from [Dexter's Gopigo3 node and additional nodes](https://github.com/ros-gopigo/gopigo3_node) and then **changed** here.
+* **Unchanged, and included as a submodule**:  [YDlidar's node and additional related nodes](https://github.com/YDLIDAR/ydlidar_ros)

 # Use of git submodules

 * A less well known feature which allows one repo to contain essentially a reference to another repo